shalmonir/RHHH_Project/README.md

 Theta represent the threshold.
 This is the percentage of total traffic, which define a prefix as HH.
 For example, for theta=0.2 (20%) and traffic of 1M packets (after we filtered 1 packet out of 10 randomly) - a prefix will be considered HH if we sampled at least 200k packets* that sent by that prefix.
 *this number is not accurate, there is dependent reduce according to the level in hierarchy and counters in the sub-prefixes.
 For further reading refer to the article.
 ## Support
-For any issue feel free to contact us throw github
+For any issue feel free to contact us through github